-Connecticut Technical High School System’s Carpentry course breakdown by grade.
+Connecticut Technical Education and Career System’s Carpentry course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Exploratory and Introduction to Carpentry

 Carpentry - Residential Construction

 Students deciding to enter the field of Carpentry will be introduced to the basics of safety and sanitation, as well as use and care of hand tools, power tools and stationary equipment.
 Fabrication methods are initiated with an introduction to wood types, quality and applications.
 Students start with small woodworking projects, which lead up to more complex assignments.

 In Grade 10, the carpentry program is designed to provide students with practical information in the art of cabinetmaking.
 This course builds on the knowledge acquired in Grade 9 and provides students with the introductory-level skills necessary in the cabinetry industry using both theory and practice involving the production of practical projects.
 Safety, advanced power tools and stationary machinery are taught and reinforced continually throughout the course sequence.
 Upon completion of this course, students must demonstrate the application of sound safety practices, the ability to identify and use hand tools appropriately, the use of basic operations on stationary equipment and the ability to identify common fasteners and construction materials.
 They are also required to demonstrate their cabinetmaking skills, common trade ethics and workplace readiness, as well as perform clean-up and debris removal.